davidwilemski/davidwilemski.com/content/blog/create-your-wordpress-website-workshop-security-talk.md

 I was asked to speak at a WordPress workshop this week hosted by Lyndsay of [MeadowFete](http://www.meadowfete.com/).
-I think the workshop went really nicely but it doesn\'t matter what I think - it matters what the attendes think.
+I think the workshop went really nicely but it doesn't matter what I think - it matters what the attendes think.
 So hopefully they got a lot out of it.

-Anyhow, I\'ve made the [slides available here.](http://davidwilemski.com/blog/wp-content/uploads/2012/02/CreateYourWPWorkshopSecurityTalk.pdf)
+Anyhow, I've made the [slides available here.](http://davidwilemski.com/blog/wp-content/uploads/2012/02/CreateYourWPWorkshopSecurityTalk.pdf)

-Get in touch if you have questions or comments - I\'m happy to help however I can!
+Get in touch if you have questions or comments - I'm happy to help however I can\!